City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 - The filter search is a _view_ (`playground_search`) with exposed filters.
 - No React front.
 - The paragraph has editable title and description fields
-- Can be added to landing pages and the higher and lower content regions of standard pages.
+- Can be added to landing pages and lower content regions of standard pages.

 #### School search (school_search)

+The _School search_ paragraph provides a tabbed interface that allows users to either find the nearest school by entering a street address or find any school by filtering through the school's information.
+The search results are displayed in a tabbed format, offering both a list view and a map view.

+This search functionality is built with React and utilizes a views listing (`comprehensive_school_search`) as a fallback when JavaScript is disabled.
+All React-based searches are located in the `hdbt` theme, where most of the related logic is implemented.

+- The fallback listing is a _view_ called (`comprehensive_school_search`) and it doesn't have any filters.
+The fallback view configuration can be found in [here](https://github.com/City-of-Helsinki/drupal-helfi-kasvatus-koulutus/blob/dev/conf/cmi/views.view.comprehensive_school_search.yml).
+- The search has a React front and the code can be found [here](https://github.com/City-of-Helsinki/drupal-hdbt/tree/main/src/js/react/apps/school-search).
+- The paragraph has editable title and description fields.
+- Can be added to landing pages.

 #### <a name="vocational-school-search"></a>Vocational School Search (vocational_school_search)